larestrepo/plutus/Week04.md

 Load the Contract.hs module :l src/Week04/Contract.hs
 And executing the test: myTest

-## We can catch errors and handle them by creating a second contracto to handle errors.
+## We can catch errors and handle them by creating a second contract to handle errors.

     handleError :: forall w s e e' a.
       (e -> Contract w s e' a)  -- first argument type